trws2/ml_practices_and_resources/day44/README.md

             - Scalability: Databases are divided into multiple partitions to manage the load on a single node.
 This increases scalability.
             - Efficiency in data retrieval: Databases are designed to facilitate quick and efficient retrieval of data.
             - Data recovery and backup: Databases offer mechanisms for data backup and recovery to protect against data loss due to hardware failures, power outages, or other disasters.
+    - key-value stores
+        - Describe how a key-value store can support incremental scalability without disrupting service availability.
+            - With consistent hashing and data Migration, we can minimizes data movement when nodes are added or removed.
+It ensures that only a fraction of keys need to be relocated, reducing disruption.
+Data migration can happen in the background, allowing the system to continue processing requests while keys are being moved to new nodes.
+This ensures that user-facing operations are not disrupted.
+Instead of moving all data at once, data can also be migrated incrementally.
+This approach allows for gradual adjustment of load and minimizes impact on performance.
+Also, with data redundancy, such as virtual nodes, we not only provides high availability but also allows for load balancing since read requests can be served by any replica.